isomerpages/ogp-buildforgood/_bfg-environment/Funding & Accelerator.md

 of environmental-themed organisations</p>
 </li>
 <li>
-<p>Educational seminars and workshops on topics such as product development,
+<p>Educational seminars and workshops to help teams further develop the product
-pitching practice to investors, etc.</p>
+and get stakeholder buy-in</p>
 </li>
 <li>
 <p>Tailored support in linking up with relevant stakeholders</p>